Tutors’ Frequently Asked Questions

 How does it all work?

-Once you sent your CV, qualifications, current DBS and relevant documents to us, we will revise them and schedule a call, skype call or maybe meet you in person, if we think you would be a good asset to CVtutor.
-If you are happy with everything, we will send you an agreement through Adobe Sign.
-Once that is signed, you are then on our books and we will get in touch, should we find a suitable job for you.
+Once you have signed up with us through Tutorcrucher, we will revise and schedule a call, skype call or maybe meet you in person, if we think you would be a good asset to CVtutor.
+If you are happy with everything, we will get in touch, should we find a suitable job for you.
 If you and us accept the offer to tutor a student, we will usually let you know within 7 days whether you have been selected as that student’s tutor.
 If so, you will each receive the other’s contact details so that you can arrange a first lesson.

 How do you match tutors to students?

 We look at a number of factors to decide which tutor would best suit the needs of the student.
 The key criteria are the qualifications tutors have in the subject to be tutored, and whether they can travel to the location required by the student.
 We also look at whether tutors are able to meet any individual requirements a student may have, and take into account a tutor’s feedback from previous students and their assessment performance.

 As a general guideline a tutor will have studied a subject at least one level above that at which they intend to tutor.
 However, this is not always necessary; a tutor who has completed their degree will be allowed to tutor at degree level, and if we consider a specialist subject to be complementary to another qualification then the tutor may be allowed to teach that qualification.
 For example, a tutor with a Maths degree would be allowed to tutor Physics at A Level, assuming that the tutor has studied Physics A Level.

 Can I tutor during the summer vacation, or during vacations in general?

 Yes, this is possible, but you should bear in mind that the summer period is far quieter than during the academic year.
 If students want tuition during holidays then we can organise tuition for just that period.